-The HSA maximum contribution for 2018 stands at $3,450 for individual coverage and $6,900 for family coverage.
+The HSA maximum contribution for 2020 stands at $3,550 for individual coverage and $7,100 for family coverage.
 However, these rules apply to people who keep their HSA coverage status for the entire year.
-The limits apply a bit differently for those who change coverage mid-year.
-Events such as marriage, divorce or change in job can trigger these events.
-So we’ll explain how the rules apply below.
+The limits apply a bit differently for those who change coverage mid-year, which could occur because of a marriage, divorce or job change.

-It may sound a little complex.
-So let’s go over some examples.
-Say you started out with family HSA coverage in January 2018 and switched to single coverage in July 2018.
-Under the first option, your maximum contribution limit for 2018 becomes $5,175 (average of maximum contribution limits for six months of single coverage and six months of family coverage).
+This is a bit complex, so let’s go over some examples.
+Say you’re starting out with family HSA coverage in January 2020 and you switch to single coverage in July.
+Under the first option, your maximum contribution limit for 2020 becomes $5,325 (average of maximum contribution limits for six months of single coverage and six months of family coverage).

 What If You Want To Contribute More to Your HSA?

-When you turn age 55, the IRS allows you to make additional “catch-up” contributions of $1,000 to your HSA medical account.
+When you turn 55 years old, the IRS allows you to make additional “catch-up” contributions of $1,000 to your HSA medical account.
 Federal law sets this static rate, so the IRS doesn’t adjust it every year for inflation.

 But it gets a little tricky for family coverage HSAs.
 HSAs, including family coverage, ones exist under one account holder’s name.
 So, technically, there is no joint HSA.
-This means that if you’re married, you and your spouse can’t make $2,000 worth of catch-up contributions to the same HSA even if you’re both at least age 55.
+This means that if you’re married, you and your spouse can’t make $2,000 worth of catch-up contributions to the same HSA even if you’re both 55 or older.
 In this case, each may want to open a separate single-coverage account.
 But the decision can get complicated.
 So you might want to find a financial advisor to weigh the pros and cons of doing so.

-Why You Should Meet the HSA Maximum Contribution Limits for for 2018
+Why You Should Meet the HSA Maximum Contribution Limits for 2020

-And as long as you’re enrolled in an HSA-eligible high-deductible health plan (HDHP), you have until April 15, 2019 to reach your maximum and claim it as a deduction for tax year 2018.
+As long as you’re enrolled in an HSA-eligible high-deductible health plan (HDHP), you have until April 15, 2020 to reach your maximum and claim it as a deduction for tax year 2021.

 In order to contribute to an HSA, you must be enrolled in an eligible HDHP.
 The IRS defines what a high deductible health plan actually is.

 Contributing to an HSA can be as beneficial as it is complicated.
 Ultimately, you have to follow IRS rules.
-If you stay covered by an HDHP for the entire year, the HSA maximum contribution for 2018 is pretty clear cut.
-But make sure you understand the HSA rules that apply when you change or lose coverage mid-year for whatever reason.
-And remember, you can start making additional catch-up contributions when you turn 55.
-And you can continue contributing after age 65 only if you meet standard eligibility and are not enrolled in Medicare.
-Regardless, the money in your HSA is yours to keep.
-You can use it tax-free on any qualified medical expense.
-Limits change each year so keep an eye on IRS announcements, or just keep reading more content on SmartAsset.
+If you stay covered by an HDHP for the entire year, the HSA maximum contribution for 2020 is pretty clear cut.
+But make sure you understand the rules that apply when you change or lose coverage mid-year for whatever reason.

 - If you have eligible HDHP but your employer doesn’t offer an HSA, you can open one through many financial institutions.
-To facilitate your search, we published a piece on the best banks in the U.S.
+To start, consider our list of the best banks in the U.S.

 Photo credit: ©iStock.com/Mrfiza, ©iStock.com/Robertindiana, ©iStock.com/skodonnell